xieyuheng/inner/persons/stephen-wolfram/a-new-kind-of-science.md

 - the "substitution systems" is generative grammar.

-- 1-dim cellular automata v.s. phrase structure grammar
+- 1-dim cellular automata vs. phrase structure grammar

   - the rules of cellular automata can be describe by similar way we describe grammar, but the semantic of the rule is different.